What is a QR code: let’s get down the rabbit hole!

 What is QR code error correction?

 If the QR code is damaged or dirty, the error correction of the code can prevent the loss of data.
 The higher the error correction percentage, the more chance there is that the data is safely stored on a QR code, regardless of its condition.
-There are four levels of protection:

 If you need the QR code to be situated in a place where it’s likely to get dirty - you choose Level Q or Level H. In a clean environment the recommended level of error correction is Level L. According to statistics, most users prefer Level M.